 Injection therapies are commonly used to numb the region during the diagnostic process.
 If Lidocaine or Botox injected into the piriformis causes the patient to enjoy relief, then the diagnosis is often affirmed.
 Some patients might also undergo focused imaging of the piriformis muscle using CT or MRI technologies.
 In these cases, the diagnostician might look for direct damage displayed by the muscle, such as injury or scar tissue.
 The diagnostician may also inspect the muscle to see if it demonstrates a rather common structural abnormality wherein the sciatic nerve runs directly through the structure of the muscle, rather than simply beneath it, as is deemed anatomically normal.

 We see many diagnostic errors commonly associated with the evaluation of piriformis syndrome.
-We receive confirmation that these mistakes are made over and over again in the letters and forum submissions you send us.
+We receive confirmation that these mistakes are made over and over again in the letters you send us.
 Below are listed many of the blunders we witness on a daily basis that lead to misdiagnosis and eventually to failed treatment targeting the piriformis muscle structure:

 Care providers often cite pain elicited by manual pressure on the piriformis as being proof positive that the muscle is indeed the source.
 This is baseless, since the region is known to be a sensitive trigger point for many people, being that it contains the sciatic nerve and many local neurological nerve tissues.